 In the process of packing to move, I donated several large bags of kitchen items.
 I had a ridiculously large number of items that I never used.
 How did I end up with so many duplicate utensils and other miscellaneous kitchen gear?
 In the past year, I’ve acquired very few new utensils and do use the majority of utensils I own.

 The drawers I use for my kitchen utensils in the new house are wide.
 The utensils get all jumbled up, creating a disorganized mess.
-I added a few organizers (here and here) and have never looked back.
+I added an expandable drawer organizer (similar) and extra single drawer organizer have never looked back.
 The new system has worked so well.
 The drawer I’m showing you is the one that contains my most frequently used utensils.
 If you only invest in one set of organizers, it should be for this drawer.
 I have one other similar drawer with less frequently used utensils.
 I left one drawer without organizers for bigger items that don’t fit in with the organizers, like the potato masher and rolling pin.

-Somehow I didn’t take a before picture of my utensil drawer (aka I was overly confident of its completely organized state).
-I did take everything out, wipe it down, and reorganize it.
-Again, it was in pretty good shape, but I did separate the black plastic utensils and wooden spoons, which made a big difference.
+You may notice that there is no before picture here.
+I was overly confident of my utensil drawer’s current state or oganization.
+As such, I didn’t take a before picture of it.
+I did take everything out, wipe it down, and reorganize it before snapping the above shot.
+The drawer was in pretty good shape when I started.
+But I did separate the black plastic utensils and wooden spoons, which made a big difference.

 I’m not a big hoarder.
 But I love pens and can’t seem to keep buying them.
 As part of my continuing office organization, at some point after we moved, I went through all my pens.
 I’m sure I had a couple hundred, just in my office.
 I’m picky about my pens and only have two or three kinds I really like to write with at any given time.
 I’ve always had a huge mess of pens in my pen cup.
 Now it’s filled exclusively with pens I love.
 I got rid of everything that no longer writes or that never wrote very well, kept a handful of working pens I don’t use for the kitchen, and donated the rest of the stash.